-Benchmarks Goals 4 3 2 1 various audiences using oral, written, and visual presentation skills, and contemporary networking/social media technologies. horticulture related topic using digital media. related content at a professional or industry meeting/conference. assignment which is presented orally, written or through digital media.
+Benchmarks Goals 4 3 2 1 various audiences using oral, written, and visual presentation skills, and contemporary networking/social media technologies.
 Learning outcome 5.
-Demonstrate professionalism and proficiency in skills that relate to horticulture Goal 1.
-Acquire knowledge of a range of cultures, values, and political perspectives relevant for living in a global Complete a study abroad experience or international internship.
-Participate in a department or college associated international travel opportunity.
-Complete a research paper on a topic associated with human-plant interactions and the effect on Complete a course in world or regional geography. community.
+De Goal 1.
+Acquire knowledge of a range of cultures, values, horticulture related topic using digital media. monstrate professionalis Complete a study abroad experience or international related content at a professional or industry meeting/ conference. m and proficiency in sk Participate in a department or assignment which is presented orally, written or through digital media. ills that relate to horti Complete a research paper on and political perspectives relevant for living in a global community.
 Goal 2.
-Demonstrate a high level of personal and social responsibility.
-Leadership position in a collegiate organization involved in local community interactions.
-Develop an action plan using horticulture to engage a local or regional community. culture.
-Complete a research project investigating the role of horticulture in modern urban and rural society.
-Complete a humanities course in ethics or social work.
+Demonstrate a internship.
+Leadership position in college associated international travel opportunity.
+Develop an action a topic associated with human-plant interactions and the effect on culture.
+Complete a Complete a humanities high level of personal and social responsibility. a collegiate organization involved in local community interactions. plan using horticulture to engage a local or regional community. research project investigating the role of horticulture in modern urban and rural society. course in ethics or social work.
 Goal 3.
 Demonstrate leadership and the ability to collaborate and work in teams.
 Election to a regional or national undergraduate organization associated with a professional society.
 Leadership position in a student club or university related organization.
 Active participation in an undergraduate related club or collegiate organization.
 Demonstrate leadership in class group projects or team building activities.
 Goal 4.
 Plan, engage, and learn from actions that demonstrate civic responsibility to community and society.
 Propose, design and implement a project relating to a sociohorticulture topic such as a community/school garden or horticulture therapy program.
 Write a research paper evaluating the effectiveness and/or impact of a school or community garden on the targeted community.
 Complete a course with a service learning component.
 Complete a course module on horticulture-based outreach activities, opportunities and responsibilities on a local, regional or national level.
 Goal 5.
 Develop a plan for life-long learning as it relates to career choice and professionalism.
 Postgraduate involvement and leadership in professional or trade organizations.
 Participate in regional or national professional meetings as an undergraduate.
 Participate in extracurricular activities; attend seminars, trade shows or industry meetings relating to a career choice.
 Student membership in a profession-related organization.